nikkistrubbe/nikkistrubbe.github.io/index.md

-Hi I am Nick, welcome to my website!
+Hi I am Nikki, welcome to my website!

 *This website is still under construction...*